Swedenborgianism: Doctrine of the Lord

 From this doctrine, the Trinity is defined as "the three essentials of one God, and they make one as soul, body, and operation make one in man.
 Before the world was created this Trinity was not; but after creation, when God became incarnate, it was provided and brought about; and then in the Lord God the Redeemer and Savior Jesus Christ."
 As a trinity of body, soul, and spirit exists in every man, this became the Holy Trinity in Jesus.
 The doctrine of one God as one person distinguishes the New Church from other Christian churches, most of which define the Trinity as three eternal persons.
 The New Church sees Trinitarianism as illogical: "In the ideas of thought a Trinity of Divine Persons from eternity, or before the world was created, is a Trinity of Gods; and these ideas cannot be effaced by a lip-confession of one God."

-Monotheism is defined as one God who is one person; only the Lord (Jehovah) is worshiped.
+Monotheism is defined as one God who is one person; only the Lord (Jehovah) is worshipped.
 Worship of, and faith in, Jesus is not worshiping a created being: although he was born with a human body, the New Church holds that his soul was eternally divine.
 When he rose from the dead, he discarded the human body he inherited from Mary and put on a human body from the divinity within him (known in the New Church as the Divine Human).

 According to Swedenborg, God the Father is the inner divinity which became outwardly manifest in human form known as the Son.
 Since adherents believe that the Lord is one with the Father, the Lord's Prayer is directed to the Lord only.
 In the opening "Our Father, who art in heaven, hallowed be Thy name", "name" is everything by which God is worshiped (particularly the Son, through whom he is approached).